SimpleDataLabsInc/prophecy-docs/docs/SQL/development/visual-editor/visual-expression-builder/use-the-visual-expression-builder.md

 ## Tips

-Here are some additional tips when using the Visual Expression Builder.
+Here are some additional tips to keep in mind when using the Visual Expression Builder:

 - The expression dropdowns support search.
 - Each argument of your function can be another expression since you have the same expression options to choose from.
   - You can add optional arguments to your functions.
 - You can drag and drop your comparison expressions.
-- Just as with conditions, you can drag and drop your grouping expressions.
+- Just as with conditions, you can also drag and drop your grouping expressions.
 - You can delete individual expressions, conditions, and groupings by clicking the trash icon at the end of the rows.

 ## Run and Verify the output